Swing When You're Winning: Critical reception

 In a retrospective review John Bush of AllMusic rated the album four out of five stars, saying the album is "a surprisingly natural fit with its intended target: '50s trad-pop patriarchs like Frank Sinatra and Dean Martin.
 And just like those two loveable rogues, Williams has brawled and boozed in the past, but isn't afraid to wear his heart on his sleeve; in fact, he's one of the few modern pop stars to fully embrace affecting balladry and nuanced singing."
 American publication Slant Magazine also rated the album four out of five stars, saying the album is "doused with cheeky humor" and that "Britain's bad boy proves that not only can he artfully capture our attention, he's actually worthy of it."
 NME were more mixed in their opinion, rating the album 5/10 and saying the album "mistakes celebrity for entertainment, cabaret for class."

+Larry Flick of The Advocate noted the occasional queer references in the lyrics and Williams' adlibs and believed the album affirms the singer is "a performer of considerably more depth than he's previously revealed", comparing his reinvention on Swing When You're Winning to "a modern-day hybrid of Frank Sinatra and Bobby Darin" on a mix of both predictable and less obvious standards delivered "with a perpetual wink and a smile."
+Jane Holly opined in The Rough Guide to Rock (2003) that the album was an unusual move for a star at "the top of his game", believing that Williams' "sheer charisma" carried the record but qualifying that his voice was not comparable to Sinatra's, finally deeming it an "excessive indulgence".
+However, Holly did praise "Somethin' Stupid" as a "sexy and smooth duet."
+In The Great Rock Discography (2006), author Martin C. Strong deemed the album an "easy listening tribute" to Rat Pack stars like Sinatra and Martin, aimed at Williams' eager fanbase, with the singer's "swell guy persona gorging itself" on the material.